 Most of us probably use the metronome to hit every beat in the bar – to keep us in check.
 But, there are more creative ways to use the metronome, which develop your timing more effectively and help you internalize more complex rhythms.
-Here are some of our favorite ways to set up our metronome for rhythm practice:
+Here are some of our favourite ways to set up our metronome for rhythm practice:

 (Pro tip – we save all these presets in a setlist, a feature available in our free Metronome App!)